questionmark/TinCan.NET/README.md

 * All calls in RemoteLRS are now async
 * The tests were updated to .NET core & fixed any broken tests
 * RemoteLRS tests were made async

+Changes done by myself:
+* Fix for Group object type value.
+(If we use group in xAPI statement, it fails because of wrong object type value)
+* Merged all changes from original TinCan.NET repository upto Release 1.3.0.0

 For hosted API documentation, basic usage instructions, supported version listing, etc. visit the main project website at: